-Site Allocation Area: 3.8 ha [net developable area 3.383 ha; green infrastructure area 0.418 ha].
+Site Allocation Area: 4.571 ha [net developable area 3.489 ha; green infrastructure area 1.082 ha].

-Number of Dwellings Generated: 108 dwellings [3.383 ha x 32 dwellings per ha].
+Number of Dwellings Generated: 112 dwellings [3.489 ha x 32 dwellings per ha].

-- Ground work assessment will be required as part of the on-site works to investigate areas thought to be of archaeological significance; - The site is a greenfield site in a prominent location on the edge of Skipton, Development proposals for this site should incorporate biodiversity and landscape mitigation(s) including a green infrastructure corridor incorporating the linear wooded area in the northern part of the site and provide links to the existing PROW network to the north; - The site is in a prominent location.
-Development proposals should be carefully and sensitively designed to minimise visual impact on the character and appearance of the area, and include measures to minimise impacts on air quality, noise and light pollution. - A Flood Risk Assessment is required.
-Proposals for development on this site should incorporate Sustainable Urban Drainage Systems (SUDS), unless this is not possible or feasible - Access to the site is to be gained from the Cawder Road garage site located in the south west of the site.
+- Ground work assessment will be required as part of the on-site works to investigate areas thought to be of archaeological significance; - The site is a greenfield site in a prominent location on the edge of Skipton.
+Development proposals for this site will incorporate landscape mitigation(s) including three green infrastructure corridors.
+Two existing wooded ghylls on the site in the north and central part of the site are identified as areas of green infrastructure, providing links to the existing PROW network to the north.
+The most north eastern part of the site is steeply sloping and characterised by open moorland.
+This area is proposed as a green infrastructure corridor linking to the area of GI running east to west across the northern boundary of the site. - As the site is in a prominent location, development proposals will be carefully and sensitively designed to minimise visual impact on the character and appearance of the area, and include measures to minimise impacts on air quality, noise and light pollution. - A Flood Risk Assessment is required.
+Proposals for development on this site will incorporate Sustainable Urban Drainage Systems (SUDS), unless this is not possible or feasible. - A Landscape Visual Impact Assessment (LVIA) is required to assess the likely effects of change on the landscape as a result of the development, specifically on views into and out of the Yorkshire Dales National Park.
+The LVIA will help locate and design the development so that negative landscape effects are avoided, appropriately reduced or offset.

+- There is a requirement for a Biodiversity Appraisal to assess the existing ecological conditions on the site.
+This is to be accompanied by a standardised Biodiversity Mitigation Plan (BMP) which must cover matters of both habitat and protected species, with the aim that negative effects on biodiversity are avoided or suitably offset, and enhancement effects are implemented. - Access to the site is to be gained from the Cawder Road garage site located in the south west of the site.
 Alternatively there is the potential to access the site via existing reservoir track from Whinny Gill Road, which provides access to a residential scheme with consent to the north of the site.
 Access to Keighley Road from Cawder Lane is via the existing Horse Close Bridge, which is currently restricted in terms of width.
 Development proposals for the site should therefore demonstrate how access to the site via Horse Close Bridge can be improved (by either widening the existing bridge or the provision of a new bridge) to serve the new housing.
-A traffic impact assessment will be required. - Development proposals on this site must accord with all relevant policies of the local plan.
+A traffic impact assessment will be required. - Development proposals for this site must accord with local plan policies H2, INF3 and INF6 (which set out requirements for contributions towards affordable housing, education provision and sport, open space and recreation facilities) and all other relevant local plan policies.